Signed in as:

 We have clinicians who provide in-person sessions, teletherapy options, or a combination of the two.
 Some prefer in-person therapy as it can provide a more tradition feel and a confidential environment for healing.
 Others prefer teletherapy as it can allow for more flexibility and may be preferential if transportation might be a limitation.

 The benefits of therapy are often discussed in terms of healing, identifying coping skills, and processing experiences to allow for healthier ways of interacting, but the risks and challenges are often not talked about.
-Therapy can often bring about conversations regarding past traumas, unconscious and unidentified concerns and feelings, and may feel emotionally activating as therapists explore various topics.
+Therapy can bring up conversations about past trauma, previously unexamined feelings, or deeper emotional patterns and may feel emotionally activating as therapists explore various topics.
 Occasionally, it can feel like “things get worse before they get better”, which can often feel like therapy might be unproductive and unhelpful.
 In many circumstances, this may be a reflection of changing dynamics and interactional patterns that are affecting the “status quo”, therefore it can feel uncomfortable and unfamiliar.
 It is encouraged to discuss any of these concerns or experiences with your therapist if they are bothersome.

 Therapy is more than just a space to talk—it's a journey toward self-awareness, healing, and growth.
 Despite its proven benefits, many still hesitate to seek help due to lingering stigma or misconceptions.
 The truth is, therapy is not a sign of weakness—it’s an investment in your well-being.